-From 1900 to recent times: US foreign policy traditions and the challenges of great power status.
+From 1900 to recent times: United States foreign policy traditions and the challenges of great power status.
+[Cross listed as PO 212.]
+Every 2-3 years.
+3 Credits

-HI 213 Colonial Latin America
+HI-213 Colonial Latin America

-The people of Latin America from Pre-Columbian societies to the wars for independence, focusing on race, sex and power.
+The People of Latin America from Pre-Columbian societies to the wars for independence, focusing on race, sex and power.

-HI 214 Modern Latin America
+HI-214 Modern Latin America LASC Categories: TLC, GP, DAC